-The functional reporting line is led by the Global Head of Treasury and Liquidity Risk Management and is responsible for establishing global minimum standards, which are intended to provide a basis for the consistent application of risk management frameworks to the legal entity Liquidity Risk Management teams.
+The functional reporting line is led by the Head of CRO Treasury and is responsible for establishing global minimum standards, which are intended to provide a basis for the consistent application of risk management frameworks to the legal entity Treasury Risk Control.
 Additions or changes to the global minimum standards must be approved by the relevant governance bodies.

-The CSS(E)L Liquidity Risk Management team has a direct reporting line to the Global Head of Treasury & Liquidity Risk and a dotted line to EMEA Chief Risk Officer.
+The CSS(E)L Treasury Risk Control team has a direct reporting line to the Head of CS CRO Treasury and a dotted line to EMEA Chief Risk Officer.